justliam42/MSOE-notes/Classes/CPE 1500/Week 3 - Canonical Boolean equations, Boolean algebra, gate reduction ratios, NAND-NAND circuits.md

 		 ask which variables stay the same on a given axis
 		 ![[20230918_083017.jpg | 300]]
-		 always begin with the smallest minterm that's energized
+		 always begin with the smallest minterm that's energized doesnt need smaller groups when in bigger ones